Are you confident in who you are?

-Are you struggling with insecurities?
-That it narrows your view and you worry about how others see you?
+Are you struggling with insecurities that narrow your view and perception about how others see you?

 How you treat yourself will be reflected by how you allow others to treat you.
 You may have believed in fairy tales and daydreamed about the idea of happily ever after from a young age.
 Where Disney films depict how every girl marries her prince.
 Riding into the sunset with her knight in shining armour.
 Too soon though you will be confronted with reality which is so much more complicated.

 - You should not choose to be in a relationship and want to get married simply because you met someone – who you want to make you complete.
 You should already be that complete person.

 - You cannot constantly be self-critical of your passions and purpose, if you are to replace your insecurities with confidence.